 Climate change is changing when flowers bloom.
 Scientists found a gene that makes plants flower.
 Because of climate change, this gene and many others are changing, making flowers bloom earlier or later.

-This helps us understand deal with climate change and flowers.
+This helps us understand how to deal with climate change and flowers.

 Learning about how flowers bloom helps us enjoy nature more.
 It also helps us take care of the plants.
 We can plan for the seasons and protect nature's balance.